Six levels: The Six Stages

 As can be seen the names of the levels are the same as the names of the head and foot pairs of acupuncture meridians.
 The order is roughly the order that a disease takes as you go from health to death.
 In some disease levels are skipped or the order can change.

 Tai Yang stage

-(related to Urinary bladder/Small intestine channels) is started when a person is exposed to an exterior cold pathogen.
+(related to Urinary bladder/Small intestine channels) is started when a person is exposed to an exterior cold pathogen through deficiency of way qi.
 The symptoms are Fever and maybe small chills, aversion to cold, pain in the back of the neck and head, Tongue has not yet changed, Pulse is floating.
 This stage has two sub stages.